code2dipi/react-mongodb-nodejs-express-fullstack-rest-app/README.md

 functional based component and Class based component).
 All the CSS are imported from Bootstrap.
 # For security reasons the MongoDB database username and password has not been set to .env.
 Create your own mongodb database in mongodb atlas(Cloud),
-# reset your own username ,password and databse name in .env file.
+# reset your own username, password and databse name in .env file.

 # The following command has been used to import NPM moudles on Server(backend)  and client(frontend):